Lynaj/Coding-Challenge/README.md

 ## Setup
-The entire project is containerized, so that in order to run it, one has to own Docker (https://www.docker.com/) software installed To run this project, use following commands:
+The entire project is containerized, so that in order to run it, one has to own Docker (https://www.docker.com/) software installed To run this project, use following commands ( in coming days there will be the Makefile / Bash script created to simplify the process of installation )

 ```
 $ docker-compose build
+$ docker-compose run frontend sh
+$ npm install
+$ exit
 $ docker-compose up
 ```